morganstanley/hobbes/doc/en/examples/simplerepl.rst

     return 0;
   }

 #.
-We initialise an instance of ``hobbes::cc`` on the stack.
+We initialise an instance of ``hobbes::cc`` on the stack;
 #.
-We bind five functions to it by their address.
+We bind five functions to it by their address;
 #.
-Then, in a loop, we print a prompt, accept a string from STDIN, and attempt to compile and execute the input string.
+Then, in a loop, we print a prompt, accept a string from STDIN, and attempt to compile and execute the input string;
 #.
-Any failures are caught and reported
+Any failures are caught and reported;
 #.
 Finally, any unreferenced data left after the REPL loop is collected to avoid memory leaks.